The best things to do in Bend for January

 4,300 skiable acres at Mt.
 Bachelor are a quick 22-mile drive from downtown Bend.

-When holiday breaks end and cookie-hyped kids head back to school, Mt.
-Bachelor shakes herself off and says, “let’s slow things down.”
-That brings some of the best conditions you’ll find all season at North America’s sixth largest ski resort.
-You’ll have 4,300 acres of lift-accessible terrain just for you and a handful of others smart enough to jump on January’s bargain prices and fab conditions.
+With holiday breaks finished and the sugar-hyped kids back in school, Mt.
+Bachelor becomes a mellower winter wonderland.
+You’ll find some of the best conditions all season at North America’s sixth largest ski resort.
+Enjoy 4,300 acres of lift-accessible terrain just for you and a handful of others smart enough to jump on January’s bargain prices and fab conditions.

 Now’s the perfect time to tuck the kiddos in Mt.
 Bachelor’s daycare center before heading out for a day of adults-only skiing.
-Better yet, get those young’uns into lessons through the Ski or Ride in 5 program or take advantage of Mt.
-Bachelor’s Kids Ski Free program.
+Better yet, get those young’uns into lessons through the Ski or Board in 4 program or the Signature Start series for kids ages 3-6 that includes rental gear, a two-hour lesson, and a half day of daycare.

 There’s also nordic skiingterrain parkssled dog rides, and oh yeah—some of the best bloody marys anywhere.
 If you’re doing Dry January, I swear I won’t tell if you sip just one.